IISc-Software-iGEM/bept/bio_docs/PBEQ-Tools.md

 --------------------------------------------------------------------------------------

 ## [PDB2PQR](https://pdb2pqr.readthedocs.io/en/latest/)
 This software automates many of the common tasks of preparing structures for continuum solvation calculations as well as many other types of biomolecular structure modeling, analysis, and simulation.
-PDB2PQR helps bridge the gap between protein structure data and electrostatic modeling, making it easier to analyze the electrostatic interactions and properties of proteins.
+PDB2PQR helps to bridge the gap between protein structure data and electrostatic modeling, making it easier to analyze the electrostatic interactions and properties of proteins.
 These tasks include:

 - Charge and Radii Addition